 - 16.25 There are three main elements in this area: - High Street (north), where most buildings are in shopping or commercial use.
-There are many historic buildings; - (ii) Church Green and the buildings to the north including the medieval parish church, which form an attractive village centre grouping; - (iii) east of High Street (including Thompsons Close) where modern industrial, office and housing development has taken place.
+There are many historic buildings; - Church Green and the buildings to the north including the medieval parish church, which form an attractive village centre grouping; - (iii) east of High Street (including Thompsons Close) where modern industrial, office and housing development has taken place.

-- 16.26 The Council's main aims in Policy Area 2 are: - to maintain the existing mixed use character and attractive appearance; - (ii) to implement traffic management and pedestrian/environmental enhancement schemes at Church Green and in High Street; - (iii) to encourage redevelopment of the Charles Wilson (plant hire) sites at 63 and 86-90 High Street.
+- to maintain the existing mixed use character and attractive appearance; - to implement traffic management and pedestrian/environmental enhancement schemes at Church Green and in High Street; - (iii) to encourage redevelopment of the Charles Wilson (plant hire) sites at 63 and 86-90 High Street.